Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Results

 In addition to the bulk yields, the velocity extents of the burned products in the core are clearly influenced by the choice of progenitor with larger cores resulting in faster outer core and shell ashes.
 This can be observed in the 1-dimensional abundance profiles at the equator for three separate runs in Figure \ref{fig:1dprofiles_samedens}.
 Additionally, we find no obvious visible effect from shell thickness on the inner region of the ejecta.
 For example, the distribution of burned core material is mostly unchanged for the progenitors in Figure \ref{fig:1dprofiles_samemass} where the core masses are consistent within $0.025 \, M_\odot$.

-The final tick on the mass coordinate axis in Figure \ref{fig:1dprofiles_samemass} indicate the velocity at which the enclosed mass is equal to the original core mass.
+The final tick on the mass coordinate axis in Figures \ref{fig:1dprofiles_los}, \ref{fig:1dprofiles_samedens}, and \ref{fig:1dprofiles_samemass} indicates where the enclosed mass at the corresponding velocity is equal to the original core mass.
 Notably, this tick is not directly consistent with the position of the products originating from the densest part of the He layer as might be typical in a 1-dimensional or otherwise symmetric simulation (see Figure 3 in \cite{woosley_2011} or Figure 1 in \cite{Polin_2019}).
 This is for two reasons: the aforementioned asymmetry of the ejecta and some degree of mixing between core- and shell-burned material.
 Inspection of the evolution of abundance profiles and the core-shell interface shows that this mixing occurs mostly during the late burning and early ejecta stage.
 Kelvin-Helmholtz (shear) instabilities are generated along the surface of the core as the initial detonation proceeds along the shell.
 The velocity imparted to the shell by the detonation causes shell material to flow along the surface of the core, so that some core material mixes with the bottom of the shell.
 Additional mixing is also introduced near the end of the secondary detonation as it travels back through the shell at an oblique angle.